22 farm bodies in Punjab announce political front, to contest state polls | Politics

 Balbir Singh Rajewal of the Bhartiya Kisan Union (Rajewal) will be the leader of the Samyukt Samaj Morcha, he said.

-Farmer leader Baldev Singh said the farmer bodies are entering politics while keeping in mind the expectation of the people.
+Farmer leader Baldev Singh said the farmer bodies are entering politics while keeping in mind the expectations of the people.

 ''We will give a new direction to Punjab,'' Singh said and added that problems and issues like illegal sand mining and drug menace were not being addressed by political outfits.